Alan-Xie/PADF/README.md

 parent rings and substituents.

 ### Train a machine learning model
 The training process of SVR.lin is shown as an example in `Code/SVR.lin.ipynb`.
 The descriptors used in PADF are organized in `Code/descriptors.py`.
+The chemical structures and descriptor matrix of two classic explosives HMX and RDX are provided in `Data/HMX&RDX.tif` and `Data/descriptor matrix for HMX and RDX.xlsx`.
 You can name your data as "initial dataset.xlsx" and use this dataset to train the machine learning model.

 ### Construct an optimizer
 Before utilizing the optimizer to recommend candidates from the unexplored search space, it's necessary to investigate the searching efficiency of the optimizer on the initial dataset, as presented in `Code/trade-off.ipynb`.